Bridging Models to Defend: A Population-Based Strategy for Robust Adversarial Defense: Related Work

 \subsection{Population-Based Neural Network Learning}

 Optimizing a population of neural networks instead of a single network can prevent getting stuck at local minimums and lead to improved results.
 In one approach, \cite{jaderberg2017population} trained multiple instances of a model in parallel and selected the best performing instances to breed new ones. \cite{cui2018evolutionary} proposed an evolutionary stochastic gradient descent method that improved upon existing population-based methods.
 However, such methods typically have low learning speed and neglect adversarial robustness.
 Inspired by the human immune system, researchers have mimicked the key principles of the immune system in the inference phase to increase the robustness and not affect the learning speed in the training phase \cite{wang2022rails}.
 Mode connectivity can be treated as a faster population-based learning with two ancestor models that enhances the learning efficiency in the training phase \cite{garipov2018loss}.
 Researchers also analyze the mode connectivity when networks are tampered with backdoor or error-injection attacks or under the attack of a single type of perturbation \cite{zhaobridging}.
-To defend against multiple adversarial strategies, it would be interesting to explore incorporating different adversarial strategies into the learning of mode connectivity and generalize it for mode connectivity-based optimization.
+Our research extends beyond the scope of \cite{zhaobridging} by developing a novel robust, population-based optimization method for identifying candidate models with diversified $\ell_p$ robustness, and by exploring the phenomena of robust mode connectivity among different types of $\ell_p$ perturbations.
+Our unique approach not only facilitates the discovery of robust paths between two adversarially trained models but also generates candidates with enhanced robustness, thereby achieving state-of-the-art results in Diversified $\ell_p$ robustness. \textit{Our prior works laid the foundation for this study}: The workshop paper \cite{wang2023exploring} introduced Phase I robust path discovery but offered only limited experiments and lacked theoretical support, while the subsequent Deep Adversarial Defense \cite{wang2024deep} presented ERMC with preliminary validation.
+In this paper, we unify and extend these ideas into a full two-phase RMC framework, supported by SRMC, RMC-Based Optimization, refined ERMC, theoretical guarantees, and extensive experiments across datasets and architectures.